eblasoft/documentation/docs/extensions/nav-pro/custom-links-with-tabs.md

 # Add Custom Links with Tabs

->Ability to add custom links to navigation menu is available in [Ebla Navigation Pro](https://www.eblasoft.com.tr/espocrm-extension-page/espocrm-navigation-pro).
+>Ability to add custom links to navigation menu in EspoCRM is available in [Ebla Navigation Pro](https://www.eblasoft.com.tr/espocrm-extension-page/espocrm-navigation-pro).

 ---